3 min read

 For example, coercive leadership often undermines self-leadership among employees, as it discourages autonomy and self-driven decision-making.

-Or, take this example: the excessive use of coercive power can decrease the team happiness.
+The excessive use of coercive power can also decrease the team happiness.
 This can lead to high turnover rates as employees may leave the organisation in search of a more positive work environment.

 When a coercive leader uses threats or punishment, employees can become unhappy and stressed.
 Also, coercive leadership can lead to a toxic work environment, where it may discourage employees to stand up for themselves.